damienaicheh/dotnet-command-api/PROMPT.md

 How can I update my NuGet packages after migrating to .NET 8?

+Can you apply those changes to my csproj: <PACKAGE LIST>

 Tell me if all my packages are still useful

 is it necessary to have Swashbuckle.AspNetCore install in .NET 8?